Not many people know that lacquer is used to make art pieces. Can you tell us more about this material and how do you use it?

-The human being, the earth and fire come together to work with the nature to create ceramic works.
-I think that we can’t control the natural phenomena which are happening in the kiln, but those happened inevitably.
-I am also leting the natural phenomena and inevitability to interfere in my lacquer sculptures.
+The human being, the earth, and fire come together to work with the nature to create ceramic works.
+I think that we can’t control the natural phenomena that are happening in the kiln, but those happened inevitably.
+I am also letting the natural phenomena and inevitability to interfere in my lacquer sculptures.
 I had many failures until I realized that should harness the power of natural phenomena, and I should be looking for forms in the nature.

 What are the natural phenomena and inevitability for the lacquer works?
 I realized three things.
-First of all, Shitaji (the base coat) is the natural material which can be applied only 5mm of thickness once a day.
-Second of all, since the temperature and moisture is changing day by day, the color and texture of each layer are vary delicately.
+First of all, Shitaji (the base coat) is the natural material that can be applied only 5mm of thickness once a day.
+Second of all, since the temperature and moisture are changing day by day, the color and texture of each layer are varied delicately.
 And the last, the organizer of all those processes is the human, which is me.
 In other words, inevitability is the result of the deduction of unnecessary elements.
-More to the point, when three elements, which are lacquer, environment and human being are working together, wonderful pieces are born.
+More to the point, when three elements, which are lacquer, environment, and human being are working together, wonderful pieces are born.

 Layered Form 4, 2004, Urushi, gold leaf, earth powder, 15” x 12” x 6”(h).
 Photo by Takahashi, Noboru – View his works